centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-rds.md

 When using AWS monitoring checks, I get the following message 'UNKNOWN: No metrics.
 Check your options or use --zeroed option to set 0 on undefined values'.

-Sometimes it's because AWS doesn't have any information on that period or this specific metric is not available on this instance.
+It may happen when the AWS Cloudwatch service doesn't have any entry for that period or this specific metric is not available on this instance.

-Most of the time, AWS didn't store any value because your instance didn't have so much activity (e.g no transactions or IO disk in the last 10 minutes).
+Most of the time, it is due to AWS Cloudwatch not storing any value because there isn't any activity related to the instance (e.g no transactions or IO disk in the last 10 minutes).

 You can bypass this message adding ' --zeroed' flag within your **service** EXTRAOPTIONS macro to make the plugin return a 0 instead of this message.